Wander Franco Player Props: Rays vs. Astros

 Wander Franco At The Plate

-- Franco is hitting .318 with 11 doubles, four home runs and nine walks.
+- Franco has 12 doubles, four home runs and nine walks while hitting .315.

-- Among qualified batters, he ranks 17th in batting average, while his on-base percentage ranks 25th and he is 14th in slugging.
+- He ranks 17th in batting average, 29th in on base percentage, and 14th in slugging among the qualified hitters in baseball.

+- Franco is batting .368 during his last outings and is riding a four-game hitting streak.

-- Franco has picked up an RBI in 45.5% of his games this season, with two or more RBI in 13.6% of his games.
-He has also driven in three or more runs in one contest.
+- Franco has had at least one RBI in 43.5% of his games this year (10 of 23), with two or more RBI three times (13.0%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.